 On July 29, 2009, the Company sold its securities to select institutional investors consisting of 4,000,000 units in a "registered direct" offering at a purchase price of \$0.85 per unit.
 Each unit consisted of (i) one share of the Company's common stock, (ii) one warrant to purchase 0.625 of one share of common stock (a "Series I Warrant") and (iii) one warrant to purchase 0.1838805 of one share of common stock (a "Series II Warrant").
 The Series I Warrants had a seven-month term from the date of issuance, were exercisable beginning six months from the date of issuance at an exercise price of \$1.00 per share of common stock.
-During the first quarter of 2010, all of the Series I Warrants were exercisable beginning six months from the date of issuance, are exercisable beginning six months from the date of issuance, are exercisable beginning six months from the date of issuance at an exercise of \$1.00 per share of common stock.
-During the first quarter of \$1.00 per share of common stock.
-During the first quarter of \$1.00 per share of common stock.
-During the first quarter of \$1.00 per share of common stock.
-During the first quarter of \$1.00 per share of common stock.
-During the first quarter of \$1.00 per share of common stock.
-During the first quarter of \$1.00 per share of common stock.
-During the first quarter of \$1.00 per share of common stock.
-During the first quarter of \$1.00 per share of common stock.
-During the first quarter of \$1.00 per share of common stock.
-During the first quarter of \$1.00 per share of common stock.
-During the first quarter of \$1.00 per share of common stock.
-During the first quarter of \$1.00 per share of common stock.
-During the first quarter of \$2010, 43,266 common shares were issued upon exercise of Series II Warrants with proceeds of \$43,266.
+During the first quarter of 2010, all of the Series I Warrants were exercised for \$2.5 million.
+The Series II Warrants have a five-year term from the date of issuance, are exercisable beginning six months from the date of issuance at an exercise price of \$1.00 per share of common stock.
+During the first quarter of 2010, 43,266 common shares were issued upon exercise of Series II Warrants with proceeds of \$43,266.
 There were no exercises during the year ended December 31, 2011.